Hazardous Materials Spill

 • Remove any injured or contaminated persons if you can do so safely.

-• Remove all contaminated clothing, shoes, etc., and/or use an emergency shower if one is nearby.
+• Contact the University Police at 617-627-6911 and wait in a safe location.
+Remove all contaminated clothing, shoes, etc., and/or use an emergency shower if one is nearby.

 • Seek immediate medical attention if you have been exposed by calling the Exposure Response Call Center: 866-360-8100.